Want an active dog? Discover the top 11 herding dog breeds

 Happy Pembroke Welsh Corgi herds sheep.
 The Pembroke Welsh corgi is a herding dog breed that is small in size but big in personality.
 They are known for being friendly and affectionate dogs.

-Herding dog breeds are often used on farms and ranches, but they can also make excellent pets.
+While herding dog breeds are indispensable on farms and ranches, many also excel as devoted family pets.

-If you’re considering adding a herding dog to your family, it’s essential to research and choose a breed that is a good fit for your lifestyle.
+If you’re considering adding a herding dog to your family, it’s important to match a breed’s needs and temperament to your lifestyle.

 Australian Cattle Dog

-Australian Cattle Dogs, also called Blue Heelers, are intelligent, driven, and determined herding dogs.
+Australian Cattle Dogs, also referred to as Blue Heelers, are intelligent, driven, and determined dogs.

-The Australian Cattle Dog was bred to withstand the harsh conditions of the Australian outback while still being an effective herder of cattle.
+The Australian Cattle Dog was bred to withstand the harsh conditions of the Australian outback while remaining an effective cattle herder.

 Personality